digital-asset/daml/docs/source/tools/navigator/console.rst

 Installing and starting Navigator Console
 *****************************************

-Navigator Console is installed as part of the DAML SDK.
-See :doc:`/getting-started/installation` for instructions on how to install the DAML SDK.
+Navigator Console is installed as part of the SDK.
+See :doc:`/getting-started/installation` for instructions on how to install the SDK.

 If you want to use Navigator Console independent of the SDK, see the :ref:`navigator-console-advanced-usage` section.

 To run Navigator Console:

-1. Open a terminal window and navigate to your DAML SDK project folder.
+1. Open a terminal window and navigate to your SDK project folder.

 2. If the Sandbox isn't already running, run it with the command ``daml start``.